GoogleContainerTools/skaffold/.github/pull_request_template.md

 **After**

-If log/output changes: Paste skaffold output after your change If behavior changes: describe succintly the behavior after your change
+If log/output changes: Paste skaffold output after your change If behavior changes: describe succinctly the behavior after your change

 **Next PRs.**